suzto/StarterCards/samples/communication/README.md

 ## Summary

-The <b>Communications Card</b> is designed for communication, social interaction, and sharing updates.
-Whether it’s company announcements, posts, or community engagement, this card adapts to your content.
-Customize it with your own text, images, and links to create compelling social experiences.
+The <b>Communications Card</b> is your gateway to vibrant social connectivity.
+Ideal for broadcasting company updates, sharing posts, or fostering community ties, this card is versatile enough to match your messaging.
+Enrich it with custom text, imagery, and links for an immersive social journey.

 _bot-sent_ card example: